Zylann/godot_fast_noise_2/README.md

 ### Native languages

 You can use this class from a C++ module, or another GDExtension, using "variant calls" (using `call` with strings for function names).
+Alternatively, you could try depending on the library directly.

 TODO Low-level dynamic C interface